netguru-training/python-no-thanks/README.md

   - password: '12345678'

 ### That's it!
 Since we are just starting our adventure with Rails, we would love to hear your feedback!
-It really is invaluable when it comes to learning new thing, so feel free to contact us if you have any comments!
+It really is invaluable when it comes to learning new things, so feel free to contact us if you have any comments!

 **Thank You!**